Section 80U of Income Tax Act: Deductions for Disabled Person (AY 2023-24)￼

-The Income Tax Act has introduced certain sections for the benefit of specific individuals.
-This helps to reduce the overall tax burden for those individuals.
-One such section is Section 80U.
-Section 80U is focused on persons with disabilities.
-Section 80U reduces the tax liability of individuals with disabilities.
+The Income Tax Act of 1961 has certain sections for the benefit of specific individuals.
+It helps to reduce the overall tax burden for those individuals.
+One such section is Section 80U of the IT Act.
+Section 80U provides tax deductions and rebates for persons with disabilities or physically-handicapped individuals.

 What is Section 80U?

-Now, to understand who can be classified as a disabled person, you need to understand these basic clauses:
+Now, to understand who can be classified as a disabled person, you need to understand these essential clauses:

 - A person must have at least 40% disability.